Debt Snowball vs Avalanche Method — Which Is Better, Mathematically and Practically

 How to set up either method step by step

-Step 1 — list every debt.
+The first step is listing every debt.
 Account name, current balance, interest rate (APR), minimum monthly payment, and due date for each.
 A spreadsheet or notebook works fine.

-Step 2 — calculate your total monthly debt budget.
+The second step is calculating your total monthly debt budget.
 Add up all minimum payments, then add the extra amount you can direct toward debt payoff each month.
 This total stays constant throughout the payoff timeline — as debts are eliminated, the freed-up minimum payments roll into the active debt.

-Step 3 — choose your method.
+The third step is choosing your method.
 Snowball: order by balance, smallest first.
 Avalanche: order by APR, highest first.
 Hybrid: under-$500 debts first, then avalanche for the rest.

-Step 4 — direct all extra payment to the target debt.
+The fourth step is directing all extra payment to the target debt.
 Pay minimums on all other debts.
 Pay everything else above minimums to the target debt.

-Step 6 — track progress visibly.
+The sixth step is tracking progress visibly.
 A simple chart or spreadsheet showing balances declining each month creates motivation.
 Many households find that printable debt-tracker thermometers or progress charts (filling in coloured boxes as balances drop) provide more sustained motivation than spreadsheet numbers alone.

 What both methods require to work